ryu-li98/ryu-li98.github.io/README.md

-# Civil Engineer & Transportation Data Analyst
+# Civil Engineer & Transportation Data Analyst | Power BI • Python • SQL • Azure

-I am a skilled Civil Engineer and Data Analyst with a strong background in transportation data analysis and engineering.
-Proficient in tools like Power BI and Azure, I specialize in creating data-driven dashboards, improving traffic flow, and ensuring compliance with DOT standards.

-With hands-on experience deploying and analyzing smart traffic devices, I have successfully optimized traffic management strategies and enhanced safety measures.
-My approach to data organization and analysis ensures high-quality outcomes in every project.
-Additionally, I bring a diverse skill set in AutoCAD, programming, and project management, along with fluency in both English and Spanish.
+I combine civil engineering expertise with modern data analytics to solve complex transportation challenges.
+I specialize in building end-to-end data pipelines, analyzing large-scale traffic datasets using SQL and Python, and developing interactive Power BI dashboards that support agencies in improving mobility, monitoring Smart Work Zones, and making data-driven operational decisions.

 Below you will find pictures of dashboards I have created in Power BI.
-I was responsible for extracting, transforming, and loading data into these dashboards.

 ## Here is some of my work:
 ### Port Everglades Summary Dashboard